PyMVPA/PyMVPA/doc/source/datadb/forrestgump_audio.rst

 =====

 Detailed information on the nature of the dataset is given in the data descriptor.
-In order to faciliate re-use of this dataset a reference implementation of a data access module has been made available at:
+In order to facilitate re-use of this dataset a reference implementation of a data access module has been made available at:

   https://github.com/hanke/gumpdata